-4 length of levee where the water surface elevation would be at or above the outside toe of the 5 - 10.7 miles in 10.7 mi
+1 length of levee where the water surface elevation would be at or above the outside toe of the

-5 levee for 4,500 cfs is 19.7 miles, compared to 17.8 miles if subsidence is not considered.
+2 levee for 4,500 cfs is 19.7 miles, compared to 17.8 miles if subsidence is not considered.

-6 In Reach 4B2, the ground adjacent to the right levee in Reach 4B2 has many depressions, but
+3 In Reach 4B2, the ground adjacent to the right levee in Reach 4B2 has many depressions, but

-7 due to one localized and deep depression along the right levee, the in-channel capacity is limited which would not make them a levee stability issue.
+4 due to one localized and deep depression along the right levee, the in-channel capacity is limited

+- to about 50 cfs (Figures 18 through 21 in Appendix B).
+Aerial photographs and contour mapping - 6 indicate that these depressions are relatively small, and can contain water even at low flows, - which would not make them a levee stability issue.
 If these local, right side depressions are excluded from the analysis, the capacity along the right levee increases to 930 cfs.
-The outside excluded from the analysis, the capacity along the right levee increases to 930 cfs.
-The ground along the left levee is not as low, which results in an in-channel capacity of approximately 1,370 cfs.
-For about 14.0 miles of this reach, the water surface at Restoration
+The outside - 9 ground along the left levee is not as low, which results in an in-channel capacity of - approximately 1,370 cfs.
+For about 14.0 miles of this reach, the water surface at Restoration - Flows of 4,500 cfs would be at or above the outside toe of the levee.
+Subsidence is not - 12 significant in this reach, so in-channel capacities were not updated to consider subsidence.